What are the risks involved in renting out your own car?

 APK

-If the car has not passed the MOT test on time, insurance companies can void your car insurance cover in the event of damage (for example, damage caused by malfunctioning brakes or slick tyres).
+If the car is not MOT tested on time, insurers may void your car insurance coverage in case of damage (think of damage caused by malfunctioning brakes or slippery tires, for example).

-If, as a renter, you are stopped in a car for which the MOT has expired, the fine will be issued directly to you as driver and you will have to pay it (in the first instance).
+If you, as a renter, are stopped in a car whose MOT has expired, the fine will be issued directly to you as the driver and you will have to pay it (initially).

 Risk traffic fines/outstanding debts what to do?